I know just how to whisper,

 (Making love)

-out of nothing at all,
+Out of nothing at all

-out of nothing at all,
+(Making love) out of nothing at all

-out of nothing at all,
+(Making love) out of nothing at all

-out of nothing at all
+Making love out of nothing at all

-Every time I see you all the rays of the sun
+Every time I see you, all the rays of the sun

-are streaming through the waves in your hair;
+Are streaming through the waves in your hair

-The beating of my heart is a drum, and it's lost
+The beating of my heart is a drum and it's lost

-and it's looking for a rhythm like you.
+And it's looking for a rhythm like you

 You can take the darkness from the pit of the night

-I can make the run or stumble,
+I can make the runner stumble

-I can make the final block;
+I can make the final block

-And I can make every tackle, at the sound of the whistle,
+And I can make every tackle at the sound of the whistle

-I can make all the stadiums rock.
+Make all the stadiums rock

-I can make tonight forever,
+I can make tonight forever

-Or I can make it disappear by the dawn;
+Or I can make it disappear by the dawn

-And I can make you every promise that has ever been made,
+And I can make you every promise that has ever been made

-But I'm never gonna make it without you,
+But I'm never gonna make it without you

-Do you really want to see me crawl?
+Do you really wanna see me crawl?

-And I'm never gonna make it like you do,
+And I'm never gonna make it like you do

-Making love out of nothing at all.
+Making love out of nothing at all

 (Making love)